ChinaModernAppGroup/MSDA-Demo/nacos/README.md

 `export NACOS_IP=10.1.20.5`

-If you are in the node running the NACOS server, and no need to export the `NACOS_IP` variable.
+If you are in the node running the NACOS server, no need to export the `NACOS_IP` variable.

 ```bash